 Deepawali or Diwali is certainly the biggest and the brightest of all Hindu festivals.
 It’s the festival of lights (deep = light and avali = a row i.e., a row of lights) that’s marked by four days of celebrations.

-We love Diwali at home and its the time of the year when the whole family is at one place, celebrating and enjoying.
+We love Diwali at home and its the time of the year when the whole family is in one place, celebrating and enjoying.

 100+ Diwali Ideas – Cards, Crafts, Decor, DIY and Party Food